VAME step-by-step

 - Clustering motifs in communities

-This will perfomr the segmentation using two different algorithms: HMM and K-means.
+Let's start by running pose segmentation using two different algorithms: HMM and K-means.
 The results will be saved in the project folder.

 , which is the cut level for the hierarchical clustering